hacuna822/portfolio/README.md

 A personal portfolio website to showcase my projects and skills.

 ## About the project
 Full stack website for potential clients to read about my knowledge in both math tutoring and basketball, while giving them a seamless way to contact me through the website.
-Aditionally it acts as a convient way for users to view future projects of mine.
+Additionally it acts as a convenient way for users to view future projects of mine.

 Languages used: For frontend, HTML, CSS and Javascript.
 For the backend and the server, used Javascript.
 Used MySQL for when a user contacts me through the website the data is automatically stored in database.